-C.2.
+D.2.
 Notions of suitability under Articles 34(2) and 68(1) of MiCA

-C.2.1 Sufficient good repute
+D.2.1 Sufficient good repute

-13. When assessing if the members of the management body of an issuer of ARTs or CASP are of good repute the assessment should cover in accordance with Articles 18(5)(a) and 62(3)(a) of MiCA the absence of a criminal record in respect of convictions and the absence of penalties imposed under the applicable commercial law, insolvency law and financial services law or in relation to anti-money laundering legislation and counter-terrorist financing, to fraud or to professional liability.
+- 13. When assessing if the members of the management body of an issuer of ARTs or CASP are of good repute the assessment should cover in accordance with Articles 18(5)(a) and 62(3)(a) of MiCA the absence of a criminal record in respect of convictions and the absence of penalties imposed under the applicable commercial law, insolvency law and financial services law or in relation to anti-money laundering legislation and counter-terrorist financing, to fraud or to professional liability.
 The assessment should in addition cover any other known facts that could lead to the assessment that the member is not of sufficiently good repute as specified in this section.
-Those requirements apply on an ongoing basis in accordance with Articles 34(2) and 68(1) MiCA.

-- 14. Members of the management body should not have been subject to sanctions, embargoes or measures that are related to terrorism, financing of terrorism or proliferation decided by a Member State, the Union or international organisation, e.g. United Nations.
+Those requirements apply on an ongoing basis in accordance with Articles 34(2) and 68(1) MiCA. - 14.
+Members of the management body should not have been subject to sanctions, embargoes or measures that are related to terrorism, financing of terrorism or proliferation decided by a Member State, the Union or international organisation, e.g. United Nations.
 Where a member of the management body is added to such list of targeted financial sanctions, this member should be forbidden to perform its function and be removed from the management body. - 15.
-The assessment of the good repute criteria of members of the management body of an issuer of ARTs or an CASP should be performed on the basis of the information referred to in the Commission Delegated Regulations adopted pursuant to Articles 18(6) of MiCA in the case of an issuer of ARTs and Article 62(5) of that Regulation in the case of CASPs.
+The assessment of the good repute criteria of members of the management body of an issuer of ARTs or an CASP should be performed as specified in Section 8 of the joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders under Directive 2013/36/EU and Directive 2014/65/EU.